 Even if your preteen doesn’t need to know about birth control and condoms, teach anyway.
 Protecting themselves from unwanted or unplanned pregnancies or any sexually transmitted diseases is your responsibility.
 They would know that you care, love, and support them.

 A good way to start a conversation is by asking what they know already and you can continue from there.
 Your kids might know a lot more than you can imagine.
-Studies show that kids who have open conversations with their parents about sex
+Studies show that kids who have open conversations with their parents about sex are more likely to wait longer to experience sex and using protection.
+They are more than ready to take information from parents than you might know.
+Preteens say that their parents are their biggest influence to know more about sex.

 Sex education, pregnancy talk, birth control are not only a mom ‘s responsibility.
 Even dads play an important role.
 Any family member can be of great help as long the kid is going in the right direction.
 Teach them values and do not worry about telling them too much.